 JOHN AND LOUISE HULST LIBRARY

-Our mission is to help the Dordt learning community thrive.
-We do this by collaborating with others to provide resources, spaces, technology, and expertise that enhance learning and teaching for kingdom service.
+We exist to help the Dordt learning community thrive.
+We do this by providing resources, spaces, technology, and expertise that enhance learning and teaching for kingdom service.

 The Hulst Library is located in the Campus Center in the middle of Dordt College’s residential campus.
 The story is told that when the B.J.
 Haan Auditorium was built, architects wanted to make the chapel into the campus focal point.
 However, Dordt’s second president, Dr. John B. Hulst, is said to have replied, “No, the center of campus is the library.”